If you’ve ever wanted a career as a paramedic, this qualification will help to get you started.

 an introduction to 4 lead ECG monitoring and automatic defibrillation

-There is a requirement to attend 2 x 1 week blocks at one of our paramedic training campuses on the Gold Coast, in New South Wales or in Victoria.
+Clinical workshops are situated at our paramedic training campuses on the Gold Coast, in New South Wales or in Victoria.

 Whilst attending the training campus, your confidence soars as you naturally apply what you’ve learned along the way.
 We know from experience, after completion of the workshops and scenarios, you will feel more determined than ever to achieve your goal to become a paramedic.